Women in Ecuador: Employment

+Gender-based violence

 Domestic violence against women is a very serious problem.
 La Ley Contra la Violencia a la Mujer y la Familia (Law on Violence against Women and the Family) deals with domestic violence.
-This law was heavily influenced by the Consejo Nacional de las Mujeres CONAMU (National Council of Women) and by what they believe in and stand for.
+This law was heavily influenced by the Consejo Nacional de las Mujeres CONAMU (National Council of Women).
 A rough translation of their missions statement is to further enable our efforts and resources to create conditions of equality for women and to develop a society where women are included in economic, political, social, and cultural ways of life.
-The council believes this can be achieved if we focus on creating a violence-free society, a society where women’s physical and psychological well-being is protected.
+The council believes this can be achieved if we focus on creating a violence-free society, a society where women's physical and psychological well-being is protected.

 A study was conducted with data from 2010 comparing woman's wealth to domestic violence in Ecuador.
 They found that violence increased when the man was the only source of income, and saw no significant relationship when the woman had higher wealth than the man.
-In addition, a new Criminal Code came into force in 2014, which also addresses domestic violence.
+In addition, a reform was made to the Comprehensive Organic Penal Code (COIP) in Ecuador, femicide and discrimination were classified as a criminal offense.
+Sanctions were established for violence against women or members of the family unit, and the violation of privacy was also classified as a crime.

+In 2024, gender-based violence against women in Ecuador increased due to the security crisis that the country faced after being declared in a situation of internal armed conflict on January 9.
+According to the Council of the Judiciary, there were 424 violent deaths of women due to gender-based reasons in 2022, 584 in 2023, and 180 cases by September 2024, of which: